Thank you for reading our post, please rate this article at the end.

 What is the fine for fishing without a license?

-Well, the penalties can be quite severe.
+Well, the penalties can be pretty severe.
 The fine for fishing without a license varies by state and region, but it typically ranges anywhere from $100 to $1,000.
 In some cases, you could also face jail time or have your fishing equipment confiscated.

 Can I have my license on my phone?

 Yes, you can have your license on your phone!
 In this digital age, several states and countries allow you to carry a digital copy of your license.
-This includes not only your driver’s license but also other types of licenses such as a fishing license.
+This includes not only your driver’s license but also other types of licenses, such as a fishing license.

 So, if you’re an angler, you’d be thrilled to know that you can carry your fishing license proof on your phone.
 This advancement in technology is not just convenient but also environmentally friendly, reducing the need for printed licenses.
 Having a digital copy of your fishing license proof on your phone means you can enjoy your hobby without worrying about losing or forgetting your physical license.